tangrams/tangram-docs/pages/Tangram-Setup.md

 });
 ```

-For a complete setup tutorial, see our [Tangram Walkthrough](walkthrough.md).
+For a complete manual setup tutorial, see our [Tangram Walkthrough](walkthrough.md).

+### JavaScript Bundling

+Tangram-JS may be imported or required as an ES6 module.
+If in this process the Tangram debug file (`tangram.debug.js`) is renamed, the source map file must also be renamed to match (by adding `.map` to whatever the new file's name is).

 ## Tangram-ES